 While it’s probably not a good idea to have tons of double digit seeds advancing to the Sweet 16, it’s definitely very common for at least a couple double digit seeds to be in the Sweet 16.
 When a double digit seed that no one expected to make past the first round goes on to the Sweet 16, this is known as a “Cinderella team.”

 Tips for Making Picks for the Final Four

 Once you are left with your Sweet 16 predictions, you have fewer teams and match-ups to contend with.
 However, it’s even more difficult for me to give specific advice at this point, because so many unpredictable things can happen during the first weekend of the tournament.
 I will say that it’s very rare that all four number 1 seeds make it to the Final Four.
 When filling out your bracket, I would have at least one or two of the number 1 seeds in your Final Four.
 But I would mix it up and have some other number seeds in your Final Four as well.
 It’s very common for the Final Four to have #2 and #3 seeds as well.
 And it’s definitely not unheard of for even higher seeds to make it!

 Have you ever filled out a March Madness bracket before?
 Do you plan to fill out one this year?
-For more March Madness-themed posts, check out this one I wrote last year.
+For more March Madness-themed posts, check out this one I wrote previously.
 Although March Madness is just a game, the “survive and advance” mentality of it reminds me a lot of life sometimes!
 Also, if you’re looking for an easy snack to make for munching while watching basketball, try these savory pretzels.

 Plus, don’t forget that you can follow me on Instagram, Facebook, or Twitter.
 You can also subscribe to my e-newsletter here.
 Also, if you know someone who would enjoy this post, please share with them!